-Heck, from what I saw, those counter folks were doing things right.
+From what I saw, those counter folks were doing things right.
 You might have some issues with the food itself, but the service and the sales techniques…those were right on target.

-Here’s what we should learn from McD’s:
+Here’s a look at what we should learn from McDonald’s sales techniques.

 Many sales opportunities arise by just listening to the customer.
 The simple skill of listening demonstrates that you are helpful and approachable.
 A good salesperson should be able to take information from the customer and inform them of all the products and services that would be benefit their needs.
 Customers appreciate being informed of additional products and services that could provide an added benefit to the item they already intend on purchasing.

+4. Sales Must Be Initiated.
 Don’t Forget to Ask